How To Become A House Sitter

-Again with advertising creativity is key.
+With advertising creativity is key!
 Think outside the box;

-- Create yourself some leaflets and do letterbox drops. make posters and put them up on supermarket notice boards, cafes, yoga studios and community centers.
+Create yourself some leaflets and do letterbox drops. make posters and put them up on supermarket notice boards, cafes, yoga studios and community centres.

-- Remember the best marketing is word of mouth.
-For someone who has never heard of house sitting, they might get your leaflet through their letterbox and tell 10 people about this great new idea they have never heard of before.
+Remember the best marketing is word of mouth.
+For someone who has never heard of house sitting, they might get your leaflet through their letterbox and tell 10 people about this great new idea.

 As always make sure you are on all social media platforms and you are constantly updating and networking.
 You never know what platforms your next house sit will come from!

-Find your local Pet First Aider and do a course.
-Generally, they are a one day course and will only cost around £100.
+Find your local Pet First Aider and complete a course.
+Generally, they are a one day course and will only cost around $100.
 Attending a one day course could one day save one of your pets lives.

-Also along with your police record check looks impressive and professional to any home owner.
+Also along with your police record check, this looks impressive and professional to any home owner.

 Don't send a generic copy and paste application.
 Show the homeowner you have read their listing and you really want to look after their pet.